Jeff-Smith31/Todo_App/README.md

 A lightweight recurring to‑do app that works offline (PWA) and optionally syncs across devices via a small backend.
 This guide explains what you get, how it’s deployed, step‑by‑step deployment, and the license.

 What you get
-- Recurring tasks: daily, weekly, monthly (approx), or custom every N days
+- Recurring tasks: daily, weekly, monthly (approx), or custom weekdays (choose specific days of week)
 - Reminder time per task; missed reminders roll to the next day and mark PRIORITY
 - Offline‑first PWA: install to Home Screen; data stored locally if no backend
 - Optional backend: accounts (email/password), sync across devices, Web Push